Home Programming The Best Databases for Storing Preprocessed Time-Series Data: A Comprehensive Comparison Guide

 ClickHouse

 ClickHouse is a column-oriented OLAP database originally developed at Yandex.
 It is renowned for its extraordinary analytical query speed, processing billions of rows per second on commodity hardware.
-Its MergeTree engine family is particularly well-suited for time-series data.
+Its MergeTree engine family is particularly well suited to time-series data.

 Pros: